n-1991/academic-kickstart/content/authors/admin/_index.md

 ---

+I will be at the European an American Job Markets this year.

 I am a fourth year PhD candidate under the supervision of Professor Djajic.
 The common factor of my research is migration.
 I have been interested in different areas in the world, particularly Europe, Africa and Central Asia.